pcerman/mal/README.md

 _**polyml**_

-* integer and real numbers are implemented with predicate and conversion functions.
+* integer and real numbers are implemented also with predicate and conversion functions.
 * key for hash-map can be string, keyword, symbol and integer

 All implementations have implemented some default macros for simplifying definitions (look into [defines.mal](https://github.com/pcerman/mal/blob/master/csharp/defines.mal) file)